 Queen Elizabeth national park

-is where you find the main tourist circuit.
-Some more than 95 mammal species have been recorded in Queen Elizabeth national park.
+North of Kazinga channel is where you find the main tourist circuit.
+Some more than 95 mammal species have been recorded.
 Ten primates species including chimpanzees, vervet, L’Hoest, Black-and-White Colobus and Olive Baboon.
-20 predators are residents in Queen Elizabeth national park including Leopards, Lions, Spotted Hyena, Side-striped Jackal, Tsavo cat and the most common antelope species is the Uganda Kob, bushbuck, topi and Deffassa waterbuck with the elusive papyrus swamp antelope the sitatunga antelope found around lake George, while four Duiker species are defined to the Maramagambo forest.
-Cape Buffaloes are common and they are often reddish in colour leading to interbreeding with forest buffaloes which are a redder race of buffalo living across the border in Congolese rainforest.
-The elephants in the park also show strong affinities with the smaller much hairier forest-dwelling race of elephants found in the Congo.
+20 predators are residents in Queen Elizabeth national park including Leopards, Lions, Spotted Hyena, Side-striped Jackal, Tsavo cat, and the most common antelope species is the Uganda Kob, bushbuck, topi and Deffassa waterbuck with the elusive papyrus swamp antelope the sitatunga antelope found around lake George, while four Duiker species are defined to the Maramagambo forest.
+African Buffaloes are common and they are often reddish in color leading to interbreeding with forest buffaloes which are a redder race of buffalo living across the border in Congolese rainforest.
+The elephants in the park also show strong affinities with the smaller much hairier forest-dwelling race of elephants found in the DRC.

-As well as its outstanding wildlife attractions, Queen Elizabeth National Park has a fascinating cultural history.
+As well as its outstanding wildlife attractions, there is also a fascinating cultural history.
 There are many opportunities for visitors to meet the local communities and enjoy storytelling, dance, music and more.
 The gazetting of the park has ensured the conservation of its ecosystems, which in turn benefits the surrounding communities.

-Ishasha is the southern sector of Queen Elizabeth national park one of the most alluring game viewing areas in East Africa.
+Ishasha in the southern sector of Queen Elizabeth national park one of the most alluring game viewing areas in East Africa.
 The park is dominated by light acacia woodland and savannah.
 The most common large mammal species in this habitat are Uganda Kobs, topi and buffalo.
 Elephants are found in the sector.
 Most famous are the tree-climbing lions.
-The northern circuit is rated famous and best known for tree-climbing lions, it also pass a swamp where shoebills are frequently seen.
-While the southern circuit is better for general game viewing with large herds of Cape buffalo.
+The northern circuit is rated famous and best known for tree-climbing lions, it also passes a swamp where shoebills are frequently seen.
+While the southern circuit is better for general game viewing with large herds of African buffalo.